 Treatment is aimed at reducing the intense irritation with the use of anti-inflammatory ointments combined with an appropriate antibiotic.
 The sedation of the dog is usually advisable in the early stages of treatment to avoid the dog rubbing the ear.

-Antibiotics are also administered by mouth to prevent the bacterial infection spreading to surrounding tissues.
+Antibiotics are also administered by mouth to prevent the bacterial infection from spreading to surrounding tissues.

 The most common ear condition encountered in veterinary practice is the chronic infection of the external ear in dogs with long pendulous ear flaps.
 This condition, commonly called “Canker”, is not a simple disease entity in itself and therefore does not have a simple solution.